nshiab/simple-data-analysis/README.md

 These project's goals are:

--   To offer a high-performance and convenient solution in JavaScript for data analysis.
+-   To offer a high-performance library in JavaScript for data analysis.
 It's based on [DuckDB](https://duckdb.org/) and inspired by [Pandas](https://github.com/pandas-dev/pandas) (Python) and the [Tidyverse](https://www.tidyverse.org/) (R).

--   To standardize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS (and similar runtimes).
+-   To provide an easy-to-use library working in the browser and with NodeJS (and similar runtimes).

--   To ease the way for non-coders (especially journalists and web developers) into the beautiful world of data analysis and data visualization in JavaScript.
+-   To ease the way for non-coders (especially journalists and web developers) into the beautiful world of data analysis.

 SDA is based on [duckdb-node](https://github.com/duckdb/duckdb-node) and [duckdb-wasm](https://github.com/duckdb/duckdb-wasm).
 DuckDB is a high-performance analytical database system.
 Under the hood, SDA sends SQL queries to be executed by DuckDB.